 Ana trained in pattern making and design at The Design and Arts College of New Zealand in the 1990's - although her love of sewing hadn't started then, but years earlier in a powerless rain forest with a peddle machine.
 She couldn't have asked for better training in that rain forest.
 The training centre and workroom she now runs in Bhalupali is also often without power - peddle machines are status quo -

 With these skills, passion, experience and a BIG heart Ana saw and met a need for local women, who so often do not have a separate identity from that of their husbands and fathers.
 That means no identity card, no opportunity to even have a power account in their name, and no authority in pivotal decisions for their children.
 Being trained in a marketable skill, and even better, being employed using that skill is a game changer for Ana's local women.
 They wear their 'employed' status with pride.
 They have a say in how their money is used in family finances - being able to feed their children how they choose to, to buy shoes for them and send them to school.
 Gradually they develop a sense that they are valued, that it matters what happens to them, they discover a voice they didn't know they were allowed to have.

 Ana has so far trained 200 women and employed seven.
 And I want to see that number grow.

 That's why for Summer 18 Ana and I are teaming up to make 'tailored comfort and style without compromise'.
-Ana is already working on the patterns for the project, and soon her savvy team on their suite of peddle powered machines will be knocking out samples to their signature high standard - and I can't wait to see the result - not just in beautiful clothes you will love to wear - but in lives changed for our locals on the other side of the world.
+The first production run is well under way to their signature high standard - and I can't wait to see the result - not just in beautiful clothes you will love to wear - but in lives changed for our locals on the other side of the world.

 Find out more about HoliBoli here - https://www.holiboli.com/pages/about-us